-The COVID-19 pandemic has created great uncertainty about the path of the economy and society in the years ahead.
+The COVID-19 pandemic has created great uncertainty about the path of the economy, consumer behavior, and workplace norms in the years ahead.
 Recent supply and demand shocks and dramatic changes in fiscal policy may lead to higher levels of inflation in future periods.